 2013-14: Wood had a breakout junior season for Nobles and Greenough in his second season of prep school hockey.
 In 27 games he scored 29 goals with 24 assists.
 Nobles finished second behind Thayer in the Keller Division of the Independent School League.
 Wood de-committed from playing college hockey at Brown during the season and in March 2014 announced that he was committing to play at Boston College in 2015-16.

-Wood, the son of long-time NHL forward Randy Wood, is a finesse, skilled player with the prototypical size of a strong power forward.
-Arguably the best player in the New England prep school league, his skating is his greatest asset but over the years he has learned to use those around him when he has the puck.
-His playmaking and hockey IQ continues to improve and he should continue to develop as he faces a higher level of competition during his college career.
+Wood, the son of long-time NHL forward Randy Wood, is a skilled finesse player with the prototypical size of a strong power forward.
+His skating is his greatest asset but over the years he has learned how to utilize his body for both offensive and defensive purposes.
+At the World Juniors Championships, he demonstrated he could be used in a checking role to support better triggermen.
+His playmaking and hockey IQ continues to improve and he should continue to develop throughout college.